 If a host animal has certain bloodborne infections (such as the bacteria that cause Lyme disease), the tick may ingest the pathogen and become infected.
 If that tick later feeds on a human, that human can become infected.

-The longer an infected tick stays attached, the greater the chance of getting a tick-borne disease like Lyme disease.
+The longer an infected tick stays attached to you or your pet, the greater the chance of getting a tick-borne disease like Lyme disease.

 - Walk in the center of trails and avoid contact with brushy areas.

-- Use the RESCUE!® GoClip® when outdoors.
-It's a long-lasting spatial repellent device that keeps ticks away with the power of all-natural essential oils.
-The GoClip® easily attaches to your waistband, shorts pocket or shoe/boot and will repel ticks for up to two weeks.
+- Use the RESCUE!® GoClip® whenever you're outdoors during tick season.
+GoClip® is a long-lasting spatial repellent device that keeps ticks away with the power of all-natural essential oils.
+The GoClip® easily attaches to your waistband, shorts pocket or shoe/boot as well as a dog collar or harness and lasts up to two weeks.

 - Bathe or shower as soon as possible after coming indoors, to wash off and more easily locate ticks that might be on you.

-- Examine gear, clothing and pets.
+- Examine gear, clothing and pets every time you come indoors from spending time in a natural setting.
 Ticks can hitch a ride into your home on them.